hnjm/DecryptionToMemory/README.md

 On line 27 you will see ff = "bdlog.txt";

 This is the target file path, feel free to change this to whatever you like.
 I used the relative path to the executable to keep it simple for later modification

+# Bugs/Unplanned Features

+## Unicode VS. UTF8

+Right now, this is built to only work with Unicode type files.
+If you wish to change this, head to line 159 where you will see richTextBox1.Text = System.Text.Encoding.Unicode.GetString(bytesDecrypted, 0, bytesDecrypted.Length);

+Simply change Unicode to the type you wish to use and try to decrypt the file again.

+## Decryption Problems

+I have noticed that sometimes if a file is too small or too large, it will not properly decrypt.
+I am unsure of why this happens and am investigating it.
+If you know a fix, feel free to open a pull request and I will evaluate it!

+# Conclusions

+## Thank you!

+This was a few hour project, where most of the time was spent troubleshooting decryption not being completed successfully.
+As I said, this will be used in an open source password manager tool.
+If you see any security flaws with this, please let me know so I can be sure not to include them into my future project